-- Step 4 - International Student Support will scan all of the required documents and send them via email to the Department of Education and Child Development.
+- Step 4 - International Student Support will scan all of the required documents and send them via email to the Department for Education.

-- Step 5 - The Department of Education and Child Development will contact you directly with their decision, generally via email.
+- Step 5 - The Department for Education will contact you directly with their decision, generally via email.

 The way that the Australian healthcare system works, and how you and your child access it, may be very different to the system in your home country.